PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Scene navigation
 ----------------

-For large scenes it is very important to navigate the tree of objects and quickly find specific objects.
-In the next section we show the tools provided by Phaser Editor for this purpose.
+For large scenes, it is very important to navigate the tree of objects and quickly find specific objects.
+In the next section, we show the tools provided by Phaser Editor for this purpose.

 The Outline window
 ~~~~~~~~~~~~~~~~~~

-In the top/left corner of the editor there is the Outline window.
+In the top/left corner of the editor, there is the Outline window.
 It shows the hierarchy of the scene objects.
 There you can filter, select, delete, group and move the objects of the scene:

 .. image:: images/CanvasOutline.png
 	:alt: Outline window.